What is foot-and-mouth disease (FMD)?

 - All susceptible animals (ie cattle, sheep, pigs etc) on infected properties would be humanely destroyed as these animals represent the highest risk of spread while they are alive.
-Other control measures such as vaccination (if available) on neighbouring properties to create a buffer to virus spread may be implemented.
-The control measures used on any one property will be selected according to the level of disease spread risk.
+Other control measures such as vaccination (if available) to create a buffer to virus spread may be implemented.
+The control measures used on any one property will be selected according to the level of risk of disease spread.

-- If the movement restrictions prevented the transport of finished animals to abattoirs such as pigs, those animals may also be slaughtered for welfare reasons to prevent overstocking.
+- If the movement restrictions prevented the transport of finished intensively housed animals to abattoirs such as pigs, those animals may also be slaughtered for welfare reasons to prevent overstocking.

-- Disposal of large numbers of carcases would begin, mostly by burial in large excavated pits, with the methods used depending on local conditions prevailing at the time.
+- Disposal of large numbers of carcases would begin, such as by burial in large excavated pits, with the methods used depending on local conditions prevailing at the time.

 What would happen in the first few days if we had an outbreak on the mainland but were able to keep it out of Tasmania?